 There is one benefit of John taking her Harley.
 Cameron pulls something from a lower shelf and unwraps it.
-She the shoulder mounted missile launcher in the cradle on the motocross bike.
+She places the shoulder mounted missile launcher in the cradle on the motocross bike.
 If John had taken this bike, there would have been no means of carrying the missile launcher on the Harley.
-But he'd better take damn good care of my bike.
+He'd better take damn good care of my bike, she thinks.

 She pushes the bike outside, closes the door, and then drives off following John and the T-888's, at her own pace.
 Regular transmissions from the T-888's keep her appraised of their position and situation.
 No need to reveal herself unless it becomes necessary.

 As she follows John Connor, her thoughts turn back to a conversation now taking place several miles away in a helicopter now making its way to the Sierra Nevada.
 Cameron can only believe it was her own ignorance and Weaver's need of her which saved her own life.